csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 - The _<_T **commit**_\>_ log record.

 These output operations frequently require the output of blocks that are only partially filled.
 To ensure that nearly full blocks are output, we use the **group- commit** technique.
 Instead of attempting to commit _T_ when _T_ completes, the system waits until several transactions have completed, or a certain period of time has passed since a transaction completed execution.
 It then commits the group of transactions that are waiting, together.
 Blocks written to the log on stable storage would contain records of several transactions.
 By careful choice of group size and maximum waiting time, the system can ensure that blocks are full when they are written to stable storage without making transactions wait excessively.
 This technique results, on average, in fewer output operations per committed transaction.

-**1108 Chapter 26 Advanced Transaction Processing**

 Although group commit reduces the overhead imposed by logging, it results in a slight delay in commit of transactions that perform updates.
 The delay can be made quite small (say, 10 milliseconds), which is acceptable for many applications.
 These delays can be eliminated if disks or disk controllers support nonvolatile RAM buffers for write operations.
 Transactions can commit as soon as the write is performed on the nonvolatile RAM buffer.
 In this case, there is no need for group commit.